 Damaged GAG layer fails to protect you from pathogenic bacteria that are able to hide in deeper layers of the bladder lining.
 Moreover, toxic substances contained in urine can irritate and cause further inflammation of the bladder wall when it is not shielded by healthy urothelium.

 Chronic bladder inflammation could be one of the reasons why it is common for women who have no acute infection to still experience bladder discomfort, often aggravated by bladder filling and relieved with voiding.
-Many chronic UTI sufferers report bladder pain or pressure, urgency and frequency even though their tests are absent of acute infection.
+Many chronic UTI sufferers report bladder pain or pressure, urgency and frequency even though their tests are absent from acute infection.

 Therefore, if you suffer from chronic bladder pains you might benefit from using supplements that contain glycosaminoglycans (GAGs).
 These supplements could potentially benefit an inflamed bladder by replenishing the defective GAG layer.